 For no apparent reason, my platelet count eventually surged above the critical level and is now well within the normal range.
 It felt like a miracle, and I decided from that point forward to make it count.
 Children are diagnosed with cancer all too frequently.
 Often times their parents are not able to afford proper medical care, and sometimes even the basic necessities their child deserves.
 I decided to make it my mission to see that these children receive proper care and are provided with accommodations to make their struggle with cancer a tolerable one.
 In February of 2006, I founded Childhood Cancer Society, a 501 (c) (3) non-profit organization dedicated to directly helping families struggling with childhood cancer.

 Since its inception people like you have given me the opportunity to raise money to help many families struggling with childhood cancer.
 With your continued help and support, my goal is to expand our impact and be able to fill more patient requests across the country.
 Please feel free to explore our site and make a donation to show your support.
 These funds will be allocated to families who need help in meeting their children’s needs.

 It seems like just yesterday that my hematologist was giving my family news that would forever change our lives for the worse.
-Today I am Founder of Childhood Cancer Society; a professional actor/author; a NYU Stern Graduate; a financial advisor, a friend and loved one to many; and I’m just getting started.
+Today I am Founder of Childhood Cancer Society & Adventure Ted; a professional actor/author; a NYU Stern Graduate; a friend and loved one to many; and I’m just getting started.
 My life’s work is to touch the lives of as many people as possible and to show those who are struggling that some things cannot be quantified, and the power of hope is one of those things.

 Thank you for your support.
-Together, we can truly make a difference in the lives of these kids.
+Together, we can truly make a difference in the lives of these children & their families.

 Thomas M. Head